Advance Inclusion in your workplace

 This case was brought by Dr Mackereth against the Department for Work & Pensions (DWP).

-He was a Christian doctor with ‘gender critical’ beliefs and his case failed at Employment Tribunal and Employment Appeal Tribunal.
+He was a Christian doctor with ‘gender critical’ beliefs and his case the failed at Employment Tribunal and Employment Appeal Tribunal.

 Even if a person has ‘gender critical’ beliefs, in court it must be shown their treatment by their employer was because of these beliefs.